If you’ve been involved in a St. Louis car accident with a pizza delivery driver, you may be wondering: who is legally responsible?

 Here’s the problem with these types of cases.
 Most delivery companies ask their drivers to carry personal auto insurance.
 However, most insurance policies don’t cover accidents while the driver was working.

-You have two options: you can try to collect compensation from the worker or file a claim against the delivery service.
+You generally have two options: you can try to collect compensation from the worker or file a claim against the delivery service.
 According to the law, employers should be responsible for their employees’ behavior and negligence, so you may have a chance.
 Keep in mind though that most delivery drivers are independent contractors, which may make it difficult for you to hold the company liable.

 Speak with an Experienced Car Accident Attorney